Coevolutionary Continuous Discrete Diffusion: Make Your Diffusion Language Model a Latent Reasoner: Implementation Details

-To maximize the expressivity while keeping the number of parameters not doubled, we choose to maintain representation for both continuous and discrete tokens, resulting $[B, 2L, d]$ representations.
+\textbf{DiT with MoE.} To maximize the expressivity while keeping the number of parameters not doubled, we choose to maintain representation for both continuous and discrete tokens, resulting $[B, 2L, d]$ representations.
 However, two modalities share the same attention parameters, and we compute self-attention over the $2L$ tokens, resulting $\mathcal O(4L^2)$ attention complexity without doubling the number of parameters.
 To avoid modality collapse, we use different MLPs for discrete and continuous modality.
 However, instead of hard separating MLPs, we use MoE architecture and let each token selects the proportion of experts, keeping maximum expressivity for every token while allowing discrete and continuous tokens to be processed differently according to their states.
 (For example, if the discrete state is cleaner, then there might be a higher weight on the discrete MLPs, and vice versa.)
+We call this architecture ``MoEDiT''.

 In our implementation, we may interpolate the cross-modal MMDiT blocks with unimodal self-attention blocks and use their combinations.
-Our experiments aim to investigate the performance with same parameter / computation conjectures, or studies the scaling w.r.t. parameters / FLOPs.
+Our experiments aim to \emph{investigate the performance with same parameter or computation conjectures}, or \emph{studies the scaling behavior w.r.t. parameters and FLOPs}.

+Remarkably, when adopting MDiT, CCDD has actually almost the same number of parameters as well as the same FLOPs compared with discrete diffusion baselines with DiT architectures -- the only difference is the additional linear input and output heads for the continuous component, whose FLOPs are ignorable compared with main DiT blocks.
+Thus, both the training time and inference time of CCDD with MDiT architecture almost does not increase, yet the performance gain compared with discrete baselines is nontrivial.
+MMDiT has doubled parameters and $2\times$ FLOPs in core transformer blocks, while MoEDiT has the same attention parameters and doubled FFN parameters, with $4\times$ FLOPs in attention and approximately $2\times$ FLOPs in FFN.

+As shown in \Cref{tab:ppl_lm1b} and \Cref{tab:ppl_owt}, CCDD with MDiT is able to significantly surpass baselines without increasing non-embedding parameters and FLOPs; despite more parameters and FLOPs, MMDiT and MoeDiT both showcase much stronger performance compared with discrete baselines.
+In comparison, both MMDiT and MoEDiT bring prominent performance gain, among which MMDiT balances efficiency and performance, and MoEDiT balances parameters and performance.